Table of Contents

 Maintenance

-If you’re looking for home siding that doesn’t require much maintenance, there are two great options to consider: James Hardie® fiber cement and energy-efficient vinyl siding.
-Both are resistant to moisture damage and won’t rot away over the years, unlike wood.
-Energy-efficient vinyl siding and fiber cement can both be cleaned of atmospheric dirt with gentle cleaning solutions, following the manufacturer’s instructions.
+If you want home siding that requires little maintenance, two excellent options are James Hardie® fiber cement and energy-efficient vinyl siding.
+Both resist moisture damage and won’t rot over the years like wood.
+They can also be cleaned of dirt and buildup with gentle cleaning solutions when you follow the manufacturer’s instructions.

 Return on Investment

 Get more for your investment by considering the return if you decide to sell.
-Luckily, both fiber cement and energy-efficient vinyl siding both have fantastic ROIs–with energy-efficient vinyl siding at 118% and Fiber Cement at 121%.
+Luckily, both fiber cement and energy-efficient vinyl siding offer fantastic ROIs—118% for vinyl and 121% for fiber cement.
 These materials are a great investment for their home exterior remodel cost.

 Lifespan